I’ve never been a fan of coloured paints and coatings that are applied to driveways.

 - As you can see from our guide price above, the cost of Resiblock isn’t cheap so if you’re on a tight budget you could choose an alternative product at the lower or mid price range.
 This product is considerably more affordable.

 - Also, we have included VAT and the profit margins a medium-sized company would be looking to make.
 Obviously, if you instructed a smaller business, perhaps a “one man” type trader to do the work, then you’ll pay less.
-Many of these businesses are trading below the VAT registration threshold and plenty of traders only charge enough to cover wages and overheads.
+Many of these businesses are trading below the VAT registration threshold (what’s this?) and plenty of traders only charge enough to cover wages and overheads.

 - Do the work yourself – it’s not that difficult and there are plenty of help guides on the web and Youtube.